 Let cookies harden for 12-24 hours at room temperature.
 Once the icing has hardened to the touch, stack the cookies in an airtight container, separated by layers of parchment or wax paper.

 Store iced cookies in refrigerator for up to 5 days or freeze for up to 1 month.

 Be sure to use full-fat cream cheese and unsalted butter in this recipe.

 Do not forget to sift your powdered sugar for a creamy frosting!

 To freeze iced cookies, let the icing harden fully.
-Then place cookies on baking sheet and place in freezer and freeze for one hour, or until frozen solid.
-Then transfer to a freezer safe container.
-Stack cookies between layers of parchment paper or wax paper and seal container.
+Then place cookies on a baking sheet and place in the freezer and freeze for one hour, or until frozen solid.
+Then transfer to a freezer-safe container.
+Stack cookies between layers of parchment paper or wax paper and seal the container.
 Freeze for up to 1 month.
 Let defrost in the fridge or at room temperature.